viamrobotics/docs/docs/services/data/configure-data-query.md

 ## Query data

-Once you have [configured data query](#configure-data-query), you can directly query synced tabular data using SQL or MQL.
+Once you have [configured data query](#configure-data-query), you can directly query synced tabular data using MQL or SQL.

 You can use any client that is capable of connecting to MongoDB Atlas instances, including [the `mongosh` shell](https://www.mongodb.com/docs/mongodb-shell/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/), and many third-party tools.
 Use the `hostname` and `user` returned from the setup above to connect from your desired client to the MongoDB Atlas instance.